aouda6/BlogPoster/README.md

-# blog-poster
+# BlogPoster

 This is the front-end of a simple Ember.js application in which a user is able to create, modify, and remove blog posts.
+This also shows an example of entity table relationship.

 ## Prerequisites